 The Dome of Protection seems like a sanctuary of safety, shielding you from enemy fire, but be aware – it blocks shots from both directions, so you can’t attack advancing enemies until they pop their heads into the thunderdome.
 It’s not subtle, so if you use it to protect yourself when you’re weak, it’s akin to raising a big shiny flag saying ‘free kills this way’.

 It is, however, still useful – if you’re out in the open you can pop it to use as cover, like a glossy boulder.
-You can weave in and out of the barrier to reload, use it to bait the enemy team, or combine it with your ultimate to protect your squad under the bombardment while you heal or pick up a downed teammate – healing is faster inside the dome.
+Unfortunately it was recently nerfed, meaning it now only lasts 12 seconds rather than 18.
+Still, you can weave in and out of the barrier to reload, use it to bait the enemy team, or combine it with your ultimate to protect your squad under the bombardment while you heal or pick up a downed teammate – healing is faster inside the dome.
 Gibraltar’s ultimate is great in the late game to force enemies out of cover, but beware as it damages you as well.

 It may seem tempting to rampage around like a bull as Gibraltar, but your defensive advantages evaporate if you draw the attention of a whole squad, and he’s a big target, so he’s best played supportively to back up your teammates who charge in first.